-Class options vary and have included: Graphic Design, Intro to Printmaking, Drama, Studio Art, Comics & Zines, Digital Photography, Digital Art, Music & Culture, and Puppeteering.
+Class options vary and have included: Painting\, Mixed Media Art\, Music & Pop Culture\, Graphic Design, Drama, Studio Art, Comics & Zines, Digital Photography, Digital Art.

-Semester/0.5 credit
+Grades: 9, 10, 11, 12 Semester/0.5 credit

 Fine Arts coursework is a key element of a Montessori education and remains an important component of the WMS High School education.
 Founded on the principle that appreciation of artistic pursuits is part of a broadbased liberal arts education, WMS offers a breadth of Fine Arts offerings.
 In keeping with Montessori tradition, students play a role in determining what courses will be offered each year and are able to select their own coursework from the courses offered.
 Course work offers a balance of academic understanding and hands-on experiences.
 Students leave each course having created original works in each subject area.